 TR07-05-08 COURT WEB SERVICES (AMY)

-FUNDING SOURCE: 408 (K9)

-PROJECT YEAR: FIRST

 Developing the ability to electronically transfer citation information from the Department of Public Safety's Mobile Data Collection System Repository to the Administrative Office of the Courts has been an important milestone in recent years.
 However, delays exist in obtaining and processing electronic citation information, errors in the data that do not pass court edits are not detected until long after the officer has written the citation, and there is currently no electronic process in place that allows the citation information to be returned to the officer for correction.
 This project will impact the timeliness and accuracy of electronically filed citation data by providing a means for law enforcement agencies to submit data via web services for validation and processing.
 Through implementation of these web services, data errors would be detected in "real time," and the resulting rejection notification would allow for timely feedback correction and resubmission.
-Activities include purchasing a server and software for the court web services system.
+Activities include purchasing a server and software for the court web services system, training court IT staff in web services development, and design and development of the court web services system.
 Equipment purchases of \$5,000 or more will be subject to NHTSA approval.

-TR07-05-09CORIS ELECTRONIC CITATION PROGRAM IMPROVEMENTS (AMY)FUNDING SOURCE:408 (K9)PROJECT YEAR:FIRST
+TR07-05-09 CORIS ELECTRONIC CITATION PROGRAM IMPROVEMENTS (AMY)